MSDEVMTL/GlobalAzureBootcamp2018/Step8/README.md

 Azure Monitor now supports a new metric alert type.
 The newer alerts differ from classic metric alerts in a few ways:

 * **Improved latency**: Newer metric alerts can run as frequently as every one minute.
 Older metric alerts always run at a frequency of 5 minutes.
-Log alerts still have a longer than 1 minute delay due to the time is takes to ingest the logs.
+Log alerts still have a longer than 1 minute delay due to the time is taken to ingest the logs.
-* **Support for multi-dimensional metrics**: You can alert on dimensional metrics allowing you to monitor an only an interesting segment of the metric.
+* **Support for multi-dimensional metrics**: You can alert on dimensional metrics allowing you to monitor on only an interesting segment of the metric.
 * **More control over metric conditions**: You can define richer alert rules.
 The newer alerts support monitoring the maximum, minimum, average, and total values of metrics.
 * **Combined monitoring of multiple metrics**: You can monitor multiple metrics (currently, up to two metrics) with a single rule.
 An alert is triggered if both metrics breach their respective thresholds for the specified time-period.
 * **Better notification system**: All newer alerts use action groups, which are named groups of notifications and actions that can be reused in multiple alerts.
 Classic metric alerts and older Log Analytics alerts do not use action groups.
 * **Metrics from Logs (limited public preview)**: Log data going into Log Analytics can now be extracted and converted into Azure Monitor metrics and then alerted on just like other metrics.

-### LAB 2 - Generate an alert when you app service plan is updated
+### LAB 2 - Generate an alert when you app service plan is updated.

 **Scenario**: In the previous lab we saw how easy it is to use the activity log to monitor changes in our Azure resources.
 Let's now generate an Alert when an update is done to your app service plan.

 **Goal:** Generate a new alert when your service plan is updated.